venenux/alpine-wiki/documents/server-alpine-gitea-professional.md

 apk update --allow-untrusted
 ```

-**WARNING** if your version of alpine are more ancient like 3.6 or 3.8, do not use
+> **Warning**  if your version of alpine are more ancient like 3.6 or 3.8, do not use
 the edge version, it need upgrading almost to alpine 3.10 to use it, so if you
 are using a older hardware not supported by recent linux kernel, upgrade to alpine 3.10
 and then you can follow this manual.
 Otherwise just avoit the edge swicht and